 Plan for thank yous:

 It can seem like a daunting task after months of wedding planning, but Carlson urges couples to make sure they have a plan in place for sending thank-you notes to anyone who sent you a gift.
 “Some couples tend to forget this, and it can rub families and friends the wrong way,” she says.
-“There are a handful of registries that will do this for you, but a handwritten card can go a long way as well!”
+“There are a handful of registries that will do this for you, but a handwritten card can go a long way!”
 And if you created a cash registry, don’t forget to make your thank-you cards specific.
 For instance, don’t just say “thank you so much for the generous gift.”
 Instead, focus on what you plan on using it towards.

 No matter where you decide to register, just make sure you keep these important tips in mind so you and your guests can have the best experience possible.